Bloating is when your belly feels swollen after eating (1).

-- Lactase: an enzyme that breaks down lactose, useful for people with lactose intolerance.
+- Lactase: An enzyme that breaks down lactose, which is useful for people with lactose intolerance.

 In many cases, these types of supplements can provide almost immediate relief.

-Bottom Line: Many over-the-counter products can be useful against bloating and other digestive problems.
+Summary Many over-the-counter products can help fight bloating and other digestive problems.
 These are usually digestive enzymes that help break down certain food components.

 Constipation is a very common digestive problem, and can have many different causes.